 Rajma masala – a popular cuisine with south east Asian origins.
 Where red kidney beans are slow cooked into a thick stew that’s makes the ideal vegan dinner

-Red bean curry is a popular Punjabi dish amongst north Indians.
+Rajma masala is a popular Punjabi red bean curry dish amongst north Indians.
 The good this about this recipe is that it’s gluten free, vegan and incredibly tasty.

 This is the perfect comfort meal to maintain positive health during the winter time.
 Although we are now headed towards spring I believe it is safe to say this dish can be eaten throughout the entire year.

 The star of the show here is of course the Rajma (red bean) the quintessential ingredient.
 Without the Rajma there would be no masala.
 What I like most about this meal is how easy it is to pull together, aside from having to soak the red beans overnight, if using dried beans, the remaining steps are very simple even for a novice.

 Trust me if you are looking for a recipe to impress your friends and family with, that’s vegan and fragrant.
 I would highly recommend giving this wonderful Indian rajma masala dish a try.

 Indian people are very similar to Caribbean folk in the respect that they enjoy serving many meals with rice.

 Nowadays I’m slowly moving away from rice because of the bloated feeling it leaves me with.
 That’s not something I enjoy and where possible if it can be avoided, then hey why not.